7mming7/helianthus/helianthus-admin/src/main/resources/static/assets/global/plugins/icheck/README.md

 HTML5 allows specifying [indeterminate](http://css-tricks.com/indeterminate-checkboxes/) ("partially" checked) state for checkboxes. iCheck supports this for both checkboxes and radio buttons.

 You can make an input indeterminate through HTML using additional attributes (supported by iCheck).
-Both do the same job, but `indeterminate="true"` may not work in some browsers (like IE7):
+Both do the same node, but `indeterminate="true"` may not work in some browsers (like IE7):

 ```html
 indeterminate="true"